Has Your Dog or Cat Gained Extra Weight During Lockdown?

 Obesity is a serious disease and can lead to so many other health issues for your pet.
 Being just 6% above their ideal weight can have an impact on the health of dogs and cats.
 The good news is that getting your pet back into ideal shape can improve their quality of life and reduce the health risks associated with being overweight.

 If you have any concerns about your pet’s weight, then please consult with your local vet practice.
-You can also contact your Local Nutritional Advisor or call the OSCAR Helpline on 0800 195 8000.

 Do you need further advice?